 Sunshine Village, Banff, Canada: Mad Trapper’s

-Recently we named Mad Trapper’s, at Sunshine Village, one of the best après-ski bars in Canada, and it’s for good reason.
+We named Mad Trapper’s, at Sunshine Village, one of the best après-ski bars in Canada, and it’s for good reason.
 They’ve been slinging drinks here since 1928, and while the bar itself is an experience, Mad Trapper’s patio is just as good.
 Located in the Old Sunshine Lodge, Mad Trapper’s gets busy on a beautiful spring day, so get here early.
 Chow down on its great selection of chili, like the bison chili, along with a great selection of drinks.

 Header image: ©Mammoth Mountain